-As a member of the Cascade Joint Venture, COWI is working as a technical partner to Highways England for the project, alongside Arcadis and Jacobs, and it is fair to say Glasgow-based Amy has no regrets about undertaking her secondment with the project team in London.
+As a member of the Cascade Joint Venture, COWI is working as a technical partner to National Highways for the project, alongside Arcadis and Jacobs, and it is fair to say Glasgow-based Amy has no regrets about undertaking her secondment with the project team in London.

 "It's such an exciting project and I feel so proud to work on it," she enthuses.
 "The fact that I've stayed for 18 months when I was only supposed to be here for six is testament to the people, the work and the opportunities I've been given.
 Moving to London and joining LTC was definitely a leap of faith, but it feels like a defining moment in my early career.’’